awsdocs/aws-freertos-docs/doc_source/ota-demo.md

 # Over\-the\-Air Updates Demo Application<a name="ota-demo"></a>

-Amazon FreeRTOS includes a demo application that demonstrates the use of the OTA library\.
+Amazon FreeRTOS includes a demo application that demonstrates the functionality of the OTA library\.
 The OTA demo application is located in the `demos\common\ota` subdirectory\.

-Before you create an OTA update, read [Amazon FreeRTOS Over\-the\-Air Updates](freertos-ota-dev.md) and complete all prerequisites listed there\.

 The OTA demo application: